Dr-Electron/stronghold.rs/documentation/stronghold-rs_versioned_docs/version-iota/specs/scope.md

 built for interaction with the wallet and any other projects that deem the actor model suitable to their needs.

-This work will be undertaken in house by Shimmer developers.
+This work will be undertaken in house by IOTA developers.

 ## Prior art
 [prior-art]: #prior-art